PrashantMohta/ModdingDocs/your-first-mod.md

 ## Time to load your mod into game

-The Mod Template automatically copies the compiled `dll` of your mod into the right folder when a successful build is created (and the game is not running), so all you have to do next is start the game and you should see your mod in the top - left. if you start a save and press `O` your `modlog.txt` will now contain the text `Key Pressed`
+The Mod Template automatically copies the compiled `dll` of your mod into the right folder when a successful build is created (and the game is not running), so all you have to do next is start the game and you should see your mod in the top - left.

+if you start a save and press `O` your `modlog.txt` will now contain the text `Key Pressed`. you can find your modlog by following the steps outlined [here](https://prashantmohta.github.io/ModdingDocs/logging.html#finding-your-modlog)

 >TODO add instructions to enable modlog console

-## Finding your modlog
-`ModLog.txt` can be found in the same folder as your save files:
-- Windows: `%APPDATA%\..\LocalLow\Team Cherry\Hollow Knight\`
-- MacOS  : `~/Library/Application Support/unity.Team Cherry.Hollow Knight/`
-- Linux  : `~/.config/unity3d/Team Cherry/Hollow Knight/`

-To easily get ModLog on Windows:
-- Press Windows logo key + R
-- Copy and paste this into it `%appdata%\..\LocalLow\Team Cherry\Hollow Knight` and hit "OK"
-- ModLog.txt is in this folder.